grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 +++
-title = "Using Stackdriver in Grafana" description = "Guide for using Stackdriver in Grafana" keywords = ["grafana", "stackdriver", "google", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/stackdriver"] [menu.docs] name = "Google Stackdriver" parent = "datasources" weight = 4
+title = "Using Google Cloud Monitoring in Grafana" description = "Guide for using Google Cloud Monitoring in Grafana" keywords = ["grafana", "stackdriver", "google", "guide", "cloud", "monitoring"] type = "docs" aliases = ["/docs/grafana/latest/datasources/cloudmonitoring"] [menu.docs] name = "Google Cloud Monitoring" parent = "datasources" weight = 4
 +++

-# Using Google Stackdriver in Grafana
+# Using Google Cloud Monitoring in Grafana

 > Available as a beta feature in Grafana v5.3.x and v5.4.x.
 > Officially released in Grafana v6.0.0

-Grafana ships with built-in support for Google Stackdriver.
-Just add it as a data source and you are ready to build dashboards for your Stackdriver metrics.
+Grafana ships with built-in support for Google Cloud Monitoring.
+Just add it as a data source and you are ready to build dashboards for your Google Cloud Monitoring metrics.

 ## Adding the data source

 1. Open the side menu by clicking the Grafana icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
-4. Select `Stackdriver` from the _Type_ dropdown.
+4. Select `Cloud Monitoring` from the _Type_ dropdown.
 5. Upload or paste in the Service Account Key file.
 See below for steps on how to create a Service Account Key file.

 > NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.